Conwy County Borough Council

-Conwy County Borough Council (Cyngor Bwrdeistref Sirol Conwy) is the local authority for Conwy County Borough, one of the principal areas of Wales.
+Conwy County Borough Council (Cyngor Bwrdeistref Sirol Conwy) is the local authority for the county borough of Conwy, one of the principal areas of Wales.

 History

 Conwy County Borough was created in 1996 under the Local Government (Wales) Act 1994, which replaced the previous two tier system of counties and districts with principal areas (each designated either a "county" or a "county borough"), whose councils perform the functions previously divided between the county and district councils.
-The county borough of Conwy was created to cover the area of the district of Aberconwy from the county of Gwynedd and the district of Colwyn from the county of Clwyd, except for the parishes of Cefnmeiriadog and Trefnant, which went to the Denbighshire.
+The county borough of Conwy was created to cover the area of the district of Aberconwy from the county of Gwynedd and the district of Colwyn from the county of Clwyd, except for the parishes of Cefnmeiriadog and Trefnant, which went to Denbighshire.
 The government originally named the new area "Aberconwy and Colwyn" (Aberconwy a Cholwyn).
 During the transition to the new system, the shadow authority requested a change of name from "Aberconwy and Colwyn" to "Conwy", taking the name from both the River Conwy which runs through the area and the town of Conwy, where the new council initially established its headquarters.
 The government confirmed the change with effect from 2 April 1996, one day after the new council came into being.